Clustergrammer Jupyter Widget¶

 rc_two_cats.txt).
 We start by instantiating the

-net and passing the widget, clustergrammer_widget as an argument.
-The net object is used to load data, filter, normalize, cluster, and finally to visualize using the widget (for more information about the
+net, and passing it the widget class, clustergrammer_widget as an argument.
+The net object is used to load data, filter, normalize, cluster, and render the widget.
+For more information about the

 Load Data from File

-# import classes and instantiate Network instance with the widget as an argument from clustergrammer_widget import * net = Network(clustergrammer_widget) # load matrix file net.load_file('rc_two_cats.txt') # cluster using default parameters net.cluster() # make interactive widget net.widget()
+# make imports and instantiate a Network instance with the widget class as an argument from clustergrammer_widget import * net = Network(clustergrammer_widget) # load matrix file net.load_file('rc_two_cats.txt') # cluster using default parameters net.cluster() # make interactive widget net.widget()